auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 If this is so clear, why is it rare or difficult?
 Loving yourself and others takes work, energy, and investment.
 Relationships and selves are highly complex.
 Forces outside of our control will eventually disrupt our bonds.
 When that happens we can do our best to repair and reinforce our relationships.

+Finally, I highly recommend the work of John Vervaeke on [Awakening from The Meaning Crisis](https://www.youtube.com/user/johnvervaeke).
+Professor Vervaeke gives a wonderful summary of the history of meaning and likely why you feel a meaning is lacking.

 If you find this answer satisfying, I suggest you stop now.
 I wish you a good life.

 ***